-This vegan-friendly, dairy-free hasselback recipe with fresh chives and dried cranberries is the perfect accompaniment for a festive main course.
+This vegan-friendly, dairy-free hasselback recipe with fresh chives and dried cranberries is the perfect accompaniment for a main course.

 Image: Simon Smith and Peter O'Sullivan

-Tweaking traditional festive recipes to suit your guests dietary requirements doesn't have to be stressful.
+Tweaking traditional recipes to suit your guests dietary requirements doesn't have to be stressful.
 Jazz up your roasties this year by following this 'cheesy' vegan hasselback potatoes recipe.

 The beauty of these hasselbacks is that the flavour gets right in to the potato, and the slices on top crisp up beautifully.